openebs/openebs/community/README.md

 ## Issues

 If you have a question about OpenEBS or have a problem using it, please start with the [troubleshooting guide](https://docs.openebs.io/docs/troubleshooting.html).
-If that does not answer your questions, or if you think you found a bug, please [file an issue](https://github.com/openebs/openebs/issues).
+If the question you have isn't covered in the guide, or if you think you found a bug, please [file an issue](https://github.com/openebs/openebs/issues).

 ## Weekly Meeting

-We have weekly contributor meeting every Friday at 10 am Indian Standard Time over [Zoom](https://zoom.us/j/438333946).
+We have weekly contributor meetings every Friday at 10 AM Indian Standard Time over [Zoom](https://zoom.us/j/438333946).

 To add this event to your calendar, please send an email to nisanta.sahoo@openebs.io or use the following [public event link](https://calendar.google.com/calendar/embed?src=openebs%40gmail.com&ctz=Asia%2FCalcutta).